*This page contains affiliate links. We may get a small share of the sale if you purchase through one of our links on this post.

 The upper construction is one of a bootie with one piece of mesh that stays on top of the EVA midsole.
 This new technology from adidas is widely found on the more expensive models and it goes for the sock fit that molds on your foot for instant comfort.
 The shoe is effectively a slip on, with the lacing system playing more of a design element .
 Yes, you can tighten your foot with it but you almost don’t need to.
 The part where you put these on is where some with a wide feet may find it challenging but once in you’re ready to go.
 Adidas placed some stitching strategically in some areas that keeps the foot secure in place without compromising comfort.
 This is where you can find some differences from the original model and the X version but again these do not change much in terms of comfort.
 What I concluded during my adidas Swift Run review is that they provide just enough breathability, stability and comfort to use them pretty much in any occasion, casually , in the gym or running.

 The sole unit is made of engineered EVA foam that is not as hard as the classic EVA but also not as soft as the newer BOOST midsole, something that some may consider a plus.
 By using this technology the brand managed to keep its price low without sacrificing style.
 The shape of the whole sole unit is one of a modern shoe that works perfectly with the one piece upper mesh.
 As with many of its other models using this technology, adidas added the Ortholite insole (which is glued on the inside).
 This adds durability to the cushioning that this shoe is offering all while blending perfectly with the comfort this shoe has to offer.
 The outsole is enforced with rubber material that adds durability and a decent grip.
 Its pattern is one of a running shoe but it is stable enough for light training in the gym.
+The Swift runs true to size, if you are not sure what size to get you can check out our adidas shoes size chart here.

 To conclude our adidas Swift Run review, this is certainly one sneaker to consider if you’re looking for an all around shoe at a decent price.
 Generally we rate the sneakers for the value they offer for what you pay and this one is up there with some of the best.
 It has an excellent balance of looks, comfort and support that makes it a versatile shoe well in line with its price tag.